 end: It is also the integer number argument, but it defines the excluded ending number of the sequence.

-step: It is the optional argument value which default value is 1.
+step: It is the optional argument value whose default value is 1.
 It defines the number of interval gaps between consecutive numbers of the sequence.

 When we pass two arguments to the range function, it creates an integer sequence starting from the